TotalMiner/totalminer.github.io/xml/items.md

 ## SkillData.xml:

-Contains information about the skill types and requirements for the item.
+Contains information about the skill types and requirements for this item.

 ### ItemID: [Item](/xml/data-types#item)